 The Agencywide Documents Access and Management System (ADAMS) is the official recordkeeping system, through which the U.S. Nuclear Regulatory Commission (NRC) provides access to the following "libraries" or collections of publicly available documents:

-- The Public Legacy Library contains more than 2 million bibliographic citations (some with abstracts and full text) for earlier documents with the majority dating back to 1980, which are available in paper or microfiche formats.
+- The Public Legacy Library contains more than 2 million bibliographic citations (some with abstracts and full text) for earlier documents with the majority dating back to 1980, which are available in microfiche formats.

 ADAMS documents are provided in Adobe Portable Document Format (PDF).
 (To obtain a free viewer for displaying PDF files, see Plugins, Viewers, and Other Tools.)

 For more information about ADAMS, please see the following pages:

 To ask questions, send comments, or make recommendations about ADAMS, contact the librarians in the Public Document Room (PDR).
 Also, please note that Web-based ADAMS differs from both the LSN Library, which provides access to publicly available documents related to High-Level Waste (HLW) hearings regarding the geologic repository for high-level nuclear waste at Yucca Mountain, Nevada, and the Electronic Hearing Docket (EHD), through which the NRC provides access to libraries of docket materials related to hearings held by the Commission or ASLBP.

 For historical information, see also the 2004 ADAMS Survey Results (in SECY-05-0046).